 Our team of qualified divorce and family law attorneys seek to mitigate the financial and emotional stresses with open communication and cooperative conflict resolution.
 For this and many other reasons, we take pride in offering personalized and dynamic legal solutions for our Morris County clients in Morristown, Madison, Randolph, East Hanover, Tewksbury, Denville, Dover, Florham Park, and across Northern New Jersey.

-Call our office today for a confidential and comprehensive case assessment regarding your child custody questions and concerns or to discuss any other family law matter.
+Call our office today for a strategic planning session regarding your child custody questions and concerns or to discuss any other family law matter.

 Objectives of Parenting Coordination in Morris County

 The ultimate goal of parenting coordination is to support parents in learning how to better communicate and work for their child’s benefit; gradually developing safer, healthier and more meaningful parent-child relationships.
 This is often done by assisting “high-conflict parents” to implement their parenting plan, monitoring plan compliance, and resolving conflicts regarding the children or the parenting plan in a timely manner; supporting all parties and their children to exist and live relatively free from the stress of parental conflict.

 What Does a Parent Coordinator Do?